sanda-pop-3pg/be-the-qa-project/README.md

 ## Test Development

-After the containers are started, if the volumes are set correctly, all the changes are instantly available on the test container and can be run
+After the containers are started, if the volumes are set correctly, all the changes are instantly available on the test container and can be run.

+Check the folders eet in docker-compose under volumes match your local folder and the working directory.

+in `docker-compose`:

+    volumes:
+            - /tmp:/tmp/results/
+            - .:/test-infrastructure

+in `Dockerfile`:

+    WORKDIR /test-infrastructure
+    ADD . /test-infrastructure